GRANULOCYTE MACROPHAGE COLONY STIMULATING FACTOR (GM-CSF)

 In addition, GM-CSF can have intrinsic spinal cord repair mechanisms (indirect pathway), including neuroprotection from apoptosis, endogenous stem cell activation, inhibition of glial scar formation, and microglial cell activation.

-Hyperbaric Oxygen Therapy elevates or "modulate" (if excessive) the circulating GM CSF
+Hyperbaric Oxygen Therapy elevates or "modulates" (if excessive) the circulating GM CSF

 What is G-CSF?